addl/flask_blog/entries/java/sts_intellj.md

 * Advanced Validation for Annotations with Spring Expression Language #520.
 * Refactoring rename support for SpEL literals that references other code #521

-More than 500!
-It seems to me more cool stuff are incoming.
+It seems to me that more cool stuff are incoming given the amount of work STS team has at the moment, they are pushing hard.

 ## Conclusion
-Both are excellent IDEs, in my opinion IntelliJ is more polished while Eclipse is serviceable.
+Both are excellent IDEs, in my opinion IntelliJ is more polished while Eclipse is more serviceable.
 I just wanted to expose some reasons than cannot be compensated with IntelliJ sugarcoating features and that doesn't make so obvious the decision of using IntelliJ over Eclipse.

 Happy code!

 ## References